Movie Info

 Susan Morrow: Because I’m too cynical to be an artist.
 I think that to be really, really good, you have to come from someplace inside that I’m just not sure I have.

-Anne Sutton: What I meant is that you are very strong-willed, and Edward, as sweet as he is, he’s too weak for you.
+Anne Sutton: You are very strong-willed, and Edward, as sweet as he is, he’s too weak for you.

 Susan Morrow: Weak is not a word that I would use to describe Edward.
 Sensitive is a word that I would use, which isn’t a word I would use to describe anyone else in this family, except maybe Cooper.

-Susan Morrow: [referring to Edward] You’re right.
-He’s not driven the way that you would like him to be.
-But he is strong.
+Susan Morrow: [referring to Edward] He is strong.
 He’s stronger than I am in a lot of ways.
 He just has a different kind of strength is all.

 Anne Sutton: “A different kind of strength.”
 And what kind of strength is that?